 Gout appears suddenly and causes intense pain, usually in the joint at the base of your big toe.
-It may recur or cause joint damage if left untreated, which is why Dr. Scott O’Connor at Premier Podiatry in Normal, Pontiac, and Eureka, Illinois, encourages you to come in for an evaluation as early as possible.
+It may recur or cause joint damage if left untreated, which is why Dr. Scott O’Connor at Premier Podiatry in Normal, Pontiac, and Bloomington, Illinois, encourages you to come in for an evaluation as early as possible.
 To learn more, call the nearest office or book an appointment online today.

 Gout is a type of arthritis (joint inflammation) that develops when uric acid crystals accumulate in your joints.
 Although it can affect any joint, uric acid tends to respond to temperature, accumulating in the colder parts of your body.

 As a result, the joint at the base of your big toe is the most frequent site of gout, as it's one of the cooler body parts.
 Other common areas affected by gout include the joints in your midfoot, ankle, knee, and elbow.